-Tossing and turning mid sleep?
+Tossing and turning during the night?
 Have you tried a sleep spray?
 Some of the most sound sleepers in the world swear by them for their abilities to reduce nighttime anxiety and soothe you to sleep.

 The typical mist usually contains some blend of water, herbal ingredients, and essential oils, such as lavender.
-The idea is that you spritz it on your sheets and pillows right before hopping in bed, then breathe in as you fall asleep.
+The idea is that you spritz it on your sheets and pillows right before hopping in bed, then breathe in deeply as you drift off to sleep.

 Don’t Forget About Powerful Lavender

-If you haven’t caught on by now in this guide, lavender is your dearest friend when you want to hit Snoozeville.
+If you haven’t caught on by now, lavender is your dearest friend when you want to hit Snoozeville.
 Why?

 If you’re not utilizing a sleep mask in your routine, you’re not living your best life.
-Not only is the sleep mask great for falling asleep in bed, it’s also cozy, inexpensive and easy for traveling.
+Not only is the sleep mask great for falling asleep in bed, but it’s also cozy, inexpensive, and easy for traveling.
 It’s a total game-changer.
 We’re huge fans of Slip Silk Mask ($45).